Last Updated on April 16, 2023 by Andrew Pirie

 - It is also seldom that an athlete will win a Gold Medal in their first SEA Games.
 For instance, Marestella Torres played second fiddle to Lerma Buluitan Gabito, winning a silver in 2003.
 But then went on to win four SEA Games titles).

 - Above all, Emerging Athletes that hit the bronze standard must develop into future champions and add to the gold count for 2015.

 - In conclusion, If Emerging Athletes are not selected for the SEA Games, they might become disillusioned and decide to leave the sports, meaning our medal count for 2015 (including possible golds) could be lowered.

 - However, as a lot of our National Athletes are already 30+, encouragement for younger athletes.
-For instance, who can get Bronze and Silver medals is required to ensure a continued flow of future champions to succeed and continue the legacy of our SEA Games Veterans who have done the country proud?
+For instance, who can get Bronze and Silver medals is required to ensure a continued flow of future champions to succeed and continue our SEA Games Veterans who have made the country proud?

 3. However, there has been a big improvement this year with a performance from the NSA, with Three National records (a fourth one to be ratified) and Three Junior National records (a fourth one to be ratified) so far in 2013.

 4. In contrast, athletes are showing commitment and determination to represent the country.
 And make the SEA Games Bronze medal performance by paying for overseas trips to self-fund; many of these athletes are exhausting personal funds to do so.
 For some athletes, this may not be a sustainable option.